 In 2000, Margaret Ann was appointed by Governor Roy Barnes to serve on the Georgia Board of Examiners for Speech Pathology and Audiology.
 She was reappointed by Governor Barnes in 2002 and served on the board for 3 years.

 Margaret Ann serves as ASHA (American Speech-Language and Hearing Association) State Advocate for Reimbursement (STAR) for Georgia.
 In this position, she advocates for equitable reimbursement by Medicaid and private insurance payers.
 She continues to work for the rights of patients, providers, and the profession of speech pathology.
 She also serves as Executive Council Member for Georgia Speech-Language-Hearing Association.

 Margaret Ann and her husband, Bob, have been married for over 40 years.
-They have two children and two grandchildren.
+They have two children and three grandchildren.